-If you intend to add a behaviour change approach to your current social media outreach activities, identify the key staff who are involved and include them in the SM4BC process.
+If you intend to add a behaviour change SM4BC process.

-If you do not yet have a social media outreach component, but would like to develop that capacity, begin the process of identifying appropriate staff, providing them with training on how to use social media tools, and allocate resources to establish an ongoing social media presence.
+develop that capacity, begin the process of identifying appropriate staff, providing them an ongoing social media presence.

-If you do not have, and do not intend to start using social media within your own organization, identify potential partners among your stakeholders or beneficiaries who you can work with to implement SM4BC activities outside of your own organization.
+start using social media within your own who you can work with to implement SM4BC